All articlesSOC 2

 Talking About SOC 2 With Investors

-When the compliance question comes up in due diligence, you want to be proactive rather than reactive.
-Instead of "we're working on it," you want to say:
+When the compliance question comes up in diligence, be proactive instead of reactive.
+Instead of “we’re working on it,” say:

-"We completed our SOC 2 Type I three months ago.
-Our controls have been operating continuously since then, and we're on track for Type II completion in Q3.
-Here's our trust center where you can see our security posture."
+“We completed our SOC 2 Type I three months ago.
+Our controls have been operating continuously since then, and we’re on track for Type II completion next quarter.
+Here’s our trust center where you can see our security posture.”

-That's a completely different conversation.
-You've demonstrated execution.
-You've shown that you understand what enterprise customers will require.
-And you've eliminated a potential objection before it could slow down your raise.
+That’s a completely different conversation.
+You’ve demonstrated execution, shown you understand what enterprise customers will require, and killed an objection before it could slow down the raise.

 Using SOC 2 to Close Enterprise Deals Faster